The responsibilities of a CEO evolve more than any other position as a business grows.

 Putting together a solid MOC will help you drill down on what you need out of the role, and ask better questions as you're evaluating candidates.
 For example:

-Before bringing on an executive for a specific role for the first time, identify and engage with 5-6 top leaders in that domain.
+Before bringing on a leader for a specific role for the first time, identify and engage with 5-6 top leaders in that domain.
 When meeting them, be ready to discuss your company and the primary challenges associated with the role.
 These encounters should not revolve around recruiting; instead, focus on gaining insights, forging relationships that facilitate future discussions, and building your mental model for the role.

 Understand how they landed their current position: